Welcome to the Missouri Mycological Society

 As a member, you will receive a subscription to our society's newsletter, the Earthstar Examiner.
 In it are recipes, resources, articles, mycological news and announcements of upcoming events and forays.

 Forays are a major activity of the Society.
 We meet in a selected natural area, spend an hour or two collecting fungi, then gather around and try to put names on them - maybe eat some.
 It is a great way to get to know mushrooms.
 Attendance is in no way mandatory.
 In February we have our Annual Winter Luncheon.
 We get together and have a mushroom and wild foods feast, a guest speaker, and lots of fungal fun.

 Each fall is our Annual Missouri State Foray.
 For an entire weekend, we forage, learn from professionals, sample a few wild mushrooms, eat wonderful meals and relax with friends.
 Other activities include advanced workshops and special forays for morels and chanterelles.
 Additional activities are always in the works.

 Education and Research

-With our base at Tyson Research Center, an outpost of Washington University, members of MOMS Education and Research Committee collect and document voucher specimens that assembled and housed at the Dunn-Palmer Herbarium at the University of Missouri - Columbia.
+With our base at Tyson Research Center, an outpost of Washington University, members of MOMS Education and Research Committee collect and document voucher specimens that are assembled and housed at the William and Lynda Steere Herbarium at the New York Botanical Garden.
 This activity enables MOMS to accumulate accurate information on area fungi.
 To expand awareness of mycology, routine mushroom identification classes are conducted, along with other events, for beginner and advanced mushroomers alike.

 For more information